General Structure and Ownership

 At the time of writing, the tariff rate is computed based on the fully distributed cost method.
 Under this method the tariff is determined such that projected revenues of the tariff for the forthcoming three years will balance with the sum of: (i) the efficient and necessary costs (including depreciation cost and capacity charges for balancing power supply) of providing services for the forthcoming three years; and (ii) the capital costs of the forthcoming three years.

-Under the Amendment, the method of determining the tariff rate will be changed to a “revenue-cap” method (the date of this change is yet to be determined but it is scheduled to take effect sometime in the 2023 fiscal year).
+Under the 2022 Amendment, the method of determining the tariff rate will be changed to a “revenue-cap” method on 1 April 2023.
 After this change, METI and EGC will review only the total revenues of wheeling charges, instead of its breakdown.
 It is believed that this will incentivise General Electricity Transmission and Distribution Business operators to reduce costs for transmission and distribution services.

-Further, while the tariff rate is currently only charged to the demand-side (ie, retailers), METI has decided that it will introduce a generation-side tariff in order to incentivise generators to select its power plant site in a location beneficial to effective power grid operation and formation.
-METI currently aims to introduce the generation-side tariff from the 2023 fiscal year.
+Further, while the tariff rate is currently only charged to the demand-side (ie, retailers), METI plans to introduce a generation-side tariff in order to incentivise generators to select its power plant site in a location beneficial to effective power grid operation and formation.
+METI currently aims to introduce the generation-side tariff from the 2024 fiscal year.

 Pursuant to the Electricity Business Act, General Electricity Transmission and Distribution Business operators are obliged to provide access to their transmission and distribution network on a non-discriminatory basis.